Chateau de Blomac Wedding Photographer – Julia & Faris

 PHOTOGRAPHERS WHO STAY LATE

 …capture all the best stuff!
 I cannot imagine having left after the first dance, or anytime soon after.
 It all started in the most romantic of settings, at blue hour, with the festoon lights twinkling overhead for Julia and Faris’s first dance.
 And then….well, I think the expression ‘it kicked off’ pretty much covers it.
 A few team drinking games, semi-naked dance-offs, and perhaps my favourite icebreaker – the Oreo Challenge – getting a cookie, placed on your forehead into your mouth, hands-free, using nothing but the most elaborate of facial expressions to manoeuvre it there, all with the added pressure of your teammates helpfully hurrying you on.
 Not only was it hilarious to watch it resulted in perhaps my all time favourite award-winning photograph I’ve ever taken, so that was even more of a winner…check out Faris’s sister, Lara in the red dress – the girl’s got skills I tell you.
-These guys know how to party and I was in my happy place, in the thick of it all and right to the very end, capturing material for some pretty decent future blackmailing should it ever be required…none of which is evidenced here for the record…I’m honourable like that!
+These wedding guests know how to party and I was in my happy place, in the thick of it all and right to the very end, capturing material for some pretty decent future blackmailing should it ever be required…none of which is evidenced here for the record…I’m honourable like that!

-If you’re getting married at, and looking for a Chateau Blomac Wedding Photographer then ‘allez tout droit’ to my contact page and say Bonjour.
+If you’re getting married at, and looking for a Chateau de Blomac Wedding Photographer then ‘allez tout droit’ to my contact page and say Bonjour.
 I’d love to hear from you.
 If you’re getting married anywhere else, but like the look of what you see here then please do the same – there’s nowhere I won’t go for a good wedding.

 A special shout out to the rest of the amazing team who helped make Julia and Faris’ wedding so epic.